QuentinRa/blog.quentinra.dev/cyber/tools/index.md

 # Cybersecurity

-This is a list of every tool, repository, or command that you may use across every other sub-courses, or while working in cybersecurity.
-The list may be incomplete if some commands are introduced directly in other courses (ex: Linux - networking).
+This is a list of every tool, repository, or program that you may use across every other sub-courses, or while working in cybersecurity.
+The list may be incomplete if some commands are introduced directly in other courses such as 'Cybersecurity - commands', or 'Linux - networking'.

 <hr class="sl">